Dog Soldiers (film): Development

-In 1995, director Neil Marshall pitched to co-producer Keith Bell his idea of a low-budget soldiers vs. werewolves film.
+In 1995, director Neil Marshall pitched to co-producer Keith Bell his idea of a low-budget soldiers-versus-werewolves film.
 The filmmakers were introduced to the Victor Film Company as a sales agent, who introduced them to producer Christopher Figg.
 The project was later taken to AFM, where producer David E. Allen became interested in the project after seeing artwork and the script.

 Production designer Simon Bowles created models of the house for Marshall to plan and structure where to set up cameras and where characters would run or climb onto the next set.
 For the exterior set of the house, only the front portion was built early on and is the only part used in the film.

 Dog Soldiers was produced by the Kismet Entertainment Group, the Noel Gay Motion Picture Company, the Victor Film Company, and the Carousel Picture Company with the support of the Luxembourg Film Fund.
 In addition to the credits in the infobox, the costume designer is Uli Simon, the casting directors are Jeremy Zimmerman and Andrea Clarke, the special makeup, animatronic and digital visual effects are by the company Image FX, and the physical-effects supervisor and stunt coordinator is Harry Wiessenhaan.
 In the United States, the film premiered as a Sci-Fi Pictures telefilm on the Sci-Fi Channel.

 The film contains homages to H. G. Wells as well as the films The Evil Dead, Zulu, Aliens, The Matrix and Star Trek II: The Wrath of Khan.